 Former Vanderbilt standout Aleke Tsoubanos enters her 13th season coaching under Macdonald.
-Tsoubanos has played an essential role in bringing in some of the nation’s top recruiting classes since her arrival and has been a key to the team’s successes in the SEC and NCAA, including the squad’s recent back to back 2017 and 2018 SEC regular-season and tournament crowns.
+Tsoubanos has played an essential role in bringing in some of the nation’s top recruiting classes since her arrival and has been a key to the team’s successes in the SEC and NCAA, including the squad’s back to back 2017 and 2018 SEC regular-season and tournament crowns and 2015 National Championship title.

 2019 was a strong season for the Commodores as they earned 19 victories, only dropping eight matches.
 The Commodores conquered eleven victories at home, only dropping two and earned 10 victories over SEC foes.
 In tournament play, the Dores advanced to the second round of the SEC tournament shutting out Kentucky, 4-0.
 The Commodores fell short to eventual champions, South Carolina to conclude their time in the tournament.
 In NCAA play, Macdonald coached the Commodores to a Regional sweep with victories over Miami (Ohio) and Georgia Tech followed by shutting out Texas A&M in the Super Regional for a spot in the NCAA Elite Eight.
 The Dores fell short to SEC opponent, Georgia 4-3 in the NCAA Championships to wrap up their stellar season.
 The Dores concluded the season as the No. 8 team in the nation.